redux-orm/redux-orm/README.md

 **Breaking changes**:

 - Removed static methods `Model.setOrder()` and `Backend.order`.
 If you want ordered entities, use the QuerySet instance method `orderBy`.
+- Added helpful error messages when trying to add a duplicate many-to-many entry (Model.someManyRelated.add(...)), trying to remove an unexisting many-to-many entry (Model.exampleManyRelated.remove(...)), or creating a Model with duplicate many-to-many entry ids (Model.create(...)).
 - Removed ability to supply a mapping function to QuerySet instance method `update`.
 If you need to record updates dynamically based on each entity, iterate through the objects with `forEach` and record updates separately:

 ```javascript